 • 60 minutes is one hour, 1.00

 But who has time for all of that?
 We are all for keeping it simple.
 Below is a handy conversion chart.
-Feel free to print it off and refer to it when faced with a challenge in which the conversion wasn’t done for you.
+Feel free to print it off and refer to it when you have to convert time.